The Friday Edition

 Respectfully abridged from 5,000 words to 750 words

 Alexander Dugin’s comments on Iran, Israel, and the U.S. should be seen less as neutral military analysis and more as part of his broader theory of multipolar geopolitics.
-In the interview, Dugin describes the Iran confrontation as a test of Western dominance weakening.
+In the interview, Dugin describes the confrontation with Iran as a test of the weakening of Western dominance.
 He argues that Iran has not just withstood pressure from Israel and the U.S., but has become a moral and strategic winner by maintaining sovereignty, causing its enemies to disagree, and showing that non-Western nations can resist coercion.
 His language is strong, but his main point aligns with his long-held view that the unipolar American era is ending, making way for a world of civilizational blocs and regional powers.

 Dugin’s perspective is only 'balanced' to a limited extent.
 He does not portray Iran as invulnerable or untouched by harm.
-Instead, he admits that Iran has endured significant damage and that the likelihood of the U.S.-Iran agreement being stable or even achievable is low, due to contrasting descriptions from both sides.
+Instead, he admits that Iran has suffered significant damage and that the likelihood of the U.S.-Iran agreement being stable, or even achievable, is low due to divergent accounts from both sides.
 This consideration is important: Dugin isn’t merely predicting an easy Iranian victory or a straightforward Western loss.
 Instead, he emphasizes that success in such conflicts depends not only on battlefield results but also on political resilience, social unity, the control of narrative, and the capacity to set terms after escalation.
 Based on these criteria, he believes Iran has strengthened its position.

 Dugin’s analysis emphasizes the separation of America, Israel, Britain, Europe, and U.S. globalists as distinct entities within the “collective West.”
 He believes Iran’s resistance reveals cracks among these groups.
 According to Dugin, Trump seeks a deal to stabilize markets and protect himself politically, whereas Netanyahu prefers ongoing conflict for strategic gains.
 He views the Iran-Israel conflict not just as a bilateral issue but as a sign that Western cooperation is weakening.
 The more Iran asserts itself, the more the Western alliance fragments.
 Dugin sees this internal division as strategically advantageous for both Tehran and Moscow.

 This is where Dugin’s argument shifts from analysis to prescription.
 He advocates that Russia should take advantage of the West’s preoccupation and divisions in the Middle East to strengthen its own efforts in Ukraine.
 In this framework, Iran serves as a geopolitical tool within a larger Eurasian strategy.
-Dugin’s focus is not mainly on Iran’s interests as an independent nation; instead, he views Iran as evidence that Western dominance can be challenged and as a means to ease pressure on Russia.
-Therefore, his praise for Iran is both ideological and practical—lauding Iran as a sovereign actor while also considering it a valuable partner in the broader struggle against Western influence.
+Dugin’s focus is not primarily on Iran’s interests as an independent nation; rather, he views Iran as evidence that Western dominance can be challenged and as a means to ease pressure on Russia.
+Therefore, his praise for Iran is both ideological and practical—lauding recognition as a sovereign actor while also considering it as a valuable partner in the broader struggle against Western influence.

 This perspective has several notable strengths.
 Dugin rightly highlights the limitations of coercion when a state maintains institutional cohesion, strategic depth, and ideological dedication.
 He also understands that military power alone doesn't guarantee political success.
 His focus on the symbolic aspects of victory—such as who seems sovereign, who appears dependent, and who is compelled to negotiate—is particularly relevant to Middle Eastern politics.
 Additionally, his point that U.S.-Israeli interests are not always perfectly aligned underscores a genuine tension often overlooked in simplified narratives of Western solidarity.

 Nevertheless, Dugin's weaknesses are notable.
 He tends to view all events through an anti-Western civilizational lens, often reducing complex regional issues to fit his preconceived theory.
-His language frequently depicts “the West” as a unified, hostile entity, despite acknowledging its internal splits.
+His language frequently portrays “the West” as a unified, hostile entity, even as it acknowledges its internal divisions.
 He largely overlooks Iran’s internal challenges, economic issues, political debates, and the burdens on ordinary citizens.
 Additionally, he scarcely considers the role of smaller regional states, except when they support or contradict his multipolar viewpoint.
-Critics contend that Dugin’s multipolarity risks substituting one hierarchy with another, where the world is divided into spheres dominated by major civilizational powers instead of a single Western hierarchy.
+Critics contend that Dugin’s multipolarity risks substituting one hierarchy for another, in which the world is divided into spheres dominated by major civilizational powers rather than a single Western hierarchy.

-Dugin’s perspective on Iran’s stance against Western dominance is primarily a strategic and ideological interpretation rather than an impartial evaluation.
+Dugin’s perspective on Iran’s stance against Western Dugin’s perspective on Iran’s stance against Western dominance is primarily a strategic and ideological interpretation rather than an impartial evaluation.
 He views Iran’s resilience as proof that Western supremacy is waning, multipolarity is emerging, and Russia should seize the opportunity while its enemies are divided.
 His assessment strikes a balance by recognizing Iran’s losses, diplomatic uncertainties, and the potential for no stable agreement to form.
-However, it remains strongly partisan, as it consistently frames events within an anti-Western civilizational conflict.
+However, it remains strongly partisan, consistently framing events as an anti-Western civilizational conflict.
 Ultimately, this presents a compelling argument about the decline of Western hegemony, though it does not offer a fully neutral perspective on Iran, Israel, or the broader Middle East.

 BONUS | JOHN MEARSHEIMER & SERGEY KARAGANOV: NUCLEAR STRIKE ON EUROPE TO RESTORE DETERRENCE